 Meaghan first stepped out in front of the camera at age 10 when she modeled, acted in national commercials and worked as a reporter for a kids TV news series on WJAR, the NBC-affiliate in her home state of Rhode Island.
-Little did she know at the time, that her career would make a 180, two decades later…
+Little did she know at the time, that her career would circle back, two decades later…

 An opportunity hosting videos for Brides Magazine helped Meaghan realize she had a natural ability to be on-camera, but she wasn’t convinced it was possible to “switch” careers and break into a very competitive one.
-But, with that being said, she was also doing some personal shopping and visual styling for people on the side.
-So, seeing the latter as a way to continue to make a living AND help her hone an expertise that producers look for in on-camera guests, Meaghan went to work as a men/women’s stylist for admired brands like Bonobos and J. McLaughlin.
-She did this while taking classes with an on-camera media coach, as well as at improv theaters.
+(Sometimes we’re our own biggest roadblock, right?!).
+Despite any doubt, she was also doing some personal shopping and visual styling for people on the side.
+As time and experience (and side money!) would have it, Meaghan eventually felt confident enough to see herself closing in on the next chapter in her career story — to get on-air as a guest expert or host.
+To hone the right skill set, Meaghan went to work as a men/women’s stylist for admired brands like Bonobos and J. McLaughlin while investing in on-camera media coaching, taking improv classes and eventually a graduate course in Critical Thinking.
 Less than six months later, she landed a fulltime position as a Co-host of a morning TV talk show in Rhode Island called The Rhode Show.
-It broadcasts live on WPRI, the CBS-affiliate station and covers news, entertainment, fashion and lifestyle for Southern New England.
+It broadcasts live on the CBS-affiliate and covers news, entertainment, fashion and lifestyle for Southern New England.

-Today, Meaghan is the Lifestyle Anchor and Traffic Reporter for — you guessed it! — WJAR, the NBC affiliate in RI.
-The responsibilities to take on a more digital/social media role, as well as create content that’s more lifestyle focussed, is brand new for the station.
-It’s also exactly what Meaghan was looking to do in her home state that she loves (and always talked about on live TV in Denver and DC… whoops!).
+Today, Meaghan is the Lifestyle Reporter, Traffic Anchor and fill-in Anchor for — you guessed it! — WJAR, the NBC affiliate.
+Her role is brand new for the station and it’s also exactly what Meaghan was looking to do in her home state that she loves (and always talked about on live TV in Denver and DC… whoops!) so much.

 When Meaghan’s not working, she loves staying active by working out, taking hot yoga classes and spending time with her adopted-pup, Tilly.
 She stays up to date on what’s trending in entertainment, style and lifestyle news, as well as all things Rhode Island.
 Additionally, her love for travel, food and family keeps her busy with planning her next excursion and dining experience with the people she loves.
 She also loves working with nonprofit organizations, like Domestic Violence Resource Center of South County, Good Will Industries and a variety of fundraising events.